angular/angular/aio/content/guide/component-styles.md

 <div class="alert is-helpful">

 You should not add selectors (other than `:host-context`) in front of the `:host` selector to style a component based on the outer context of the component's view.
-Such selectors are not scoped to a component's view and will select the outer context, but it's not native behavior.
+Such selectors are not scoped to a component's view and will select the outer context, but it's not built-in behavior.
 Use `:host-context` selector for that purpose instead.

 </div>